KilimcininKorOglu/ralph-claude-code/docs/USER-GUIDE.md

 # Hermes Autonomous Agent - User Guide

-Complete guide to using Hermes, the autonomous AI development loop system.
+Complete guide to using Hermes, the AI-powered autonomous application development system.

 ## Table of Contents